New Soliton Solutions of Anti-Self-Dual Yang-Mills equations: Soliton solutions on four-dimensional complex spaces

+Classifying all the singularities of the complex action density \eqref{action_cpx} in details is a rewarding job, however, we would like to discuss this issue in a separated paper because our aim in this paper is to study the real-valued action density for physical purpose.
+In fact, we can exclude all the singularities on each real slice by adjusting parameters $a_I,b_I,c_I,d_I$ in \eqref{soliton_cpx} and taking reality conditions on \eqref{LM_cpx}.
+The remaining details are discussed in chapter 3.

-We can find that the action density vanishes identically when $\lambda=\mu$ or $\alpha\delta=\beta\gamma$ and has two peaks on $X_1=0$ and $X_2=0$.
+On the other hand, we also find that the action density has two principal peaks lie on ${\mbox{Re}}X_1=0$ and ${\mbox{Re}}X_2=0$ on the no singularity region, as we mentioned in \eqref{locus_2}.
 This fact is very interesting and quite different from our experience in the lower-dimensional soliton equations.
-More precisely, the peaks of soliton configurations of lower-dimensional soliton equations usually lie on the $L=0$ or $M=0$, however, our peaks lie on $M\pm L=0$.
+More precisely, the principal peaks of soliton configurations of lower-dimensional soliton equations usually lie on the ${\mbox{Re}}L=0$ or ${\mbox{Re}}M=0$ (up to phase shift factors), however, our principal peaks lie on ${\mbox{Re}}(M\pm L)=0$.
 Let us consider the same analysis of the anti-self-dual Yang-Mills equation, like that for lower-dimensional solition equations.
-Firstly, we take a limit of $r^2:=\vert \sum_{m=1}^4 z^m\overline{z}^m\vert^2 \rightarrow \infty$ so that $L$ is finite in the solution \eqref{soliton_cpx}.
+Firstly, we take a limit of $r^2:=\vert \sum_{m=1}^4 z^m\overline{z}^m\vert^2 \rightarrow \infty$ so that $\vert L \vert$ is finite in the solution \eqref{soliton_cpx}.
 Then $\vert e^{M}\vert$ goes to infinity or zero and $\vert e^{-M}\vert$ goes to zero or infinity, respectively.
 That is,

 Note that the former and latter cases correspond to $(b_2,d_2)=(0,0)$ and $(b_1,d_1)=(0,0)$, respectively.
-By comparing \eqref{action_cpx}, the resulting action density vanishes in the both cases while in the lower-dimensional soliton equations, the configuration has its peak on $L=0$ by similar analysis.
+By comparing \eqref{action_cpx}, the resulting action density vanishes in the both cases while in the lower-dimensional soliton equations, the configuration has its principal peak on ${\mbox{Re}}L=0$ by similar analysis.

-Inspired from the above analysis, let us focus on one peak of \eqref{action_cpx} and set $a_2=b_1=c_1=d_2=0$.
+Inspired from the above analysis, let us focus on one principal peak of \eqref{action_cpx} and set $a_2=b_1=c_1=d_2=0$.
 Then we can obtain a reduced form of our soliton solution

 which leads to a simpler form of action density:

 where $X:=M+L+\dfrac12 \log(-ad/bc)$.
 (Note that $\varepsilon_0 \widetilde{\varepsilon}_0 = \varepsilon_1 \widetilde{\varepsilon}_1 = -abcd,~ \varepsilon_2 \widetilde{\varepsilon}_2 = 0$.)